 - Colin Farrell, Keira Knightley, David Thewlis, Ben Chaplin, Ray Winstone, Anna Friel, Eddie Marsan

 - 103 min.

 - Release Date

-Writer of Martin Scorsese’s gangster drama The Departed and Martin Campbell’s hard boiled revenge pic Edge of Darkness, William Monahan makes his directorial debut adapting Irish crime writer Ken Bruen’s novel London Boulevard, a mean streets tale with a dash of 1960s British crime movie panache.
-Accompanied by a rich soundtrack featuring Bob Dylan, Dominic Murphy, The Yardbirds, Kasabian, and of course The Rolling Stones, Monahan’s film occupies a familiar style and storyline, doing so with raw gangster dialogue and a handful of strong performances.
+Writer of Martin Scorsese’s gangster drama The Departed and Martin Campbell’s hard-boiled revenge pic Edge of Darkness, William Monahan makes his directorial debut adapting Irish crime writer Ken Bruen’s novel London Boulevard, the tale of the mean streets with a dash of 1960s British crime movie panache.
+Accompanied by a rich soundtrack featuring Bob Dylan, Dominic Murphy, The Yardbirds, Kasabian, and of course, The Rolling Stones, Monahan’s film occupies a familiar style and storyline, doing so with raw gangster dialogue and a handful of strong performances.
 But Monahan doesn’t yet have a confident enough hand to lend the production much stylistic finesse from behind the camera; and although actors make up for lacking style, they cannot salvage the film’s structural problems.